 Building from a Strong Foundation

 Recruiting requires Head Start programs to reach out to families with eligible children.
 It involves informing families about program services to encourage and help them to apply.
 The process must be systematic, measurable, and include specific efforts to actively locate and recruit income- and categorically eligible children.
-A recruitment plan uses multiple channels to engage families, connect with the community, and build relationships with potential partners.
-Recruitment approaches and materials show sensitivity and respect for the diverse families in the geographic area served, including families from different cultural and linguistic backgrounds.
-A program's recruitment efforts also use audience-specific messaging to highlight their ability to provide safe and high-quality learning environments.
-The program engages community partners to support the avenues to enrollment.
+A recruitment plan uses multiple channels to engage families, connect with the community, and build relationships with community partners who provide important family enrollment referrals to Head Start services.

 Did you know?

 Children and families in Head Start programs speak more than 140 languages.
-However, most Head Start children who are dual language learners speak Spanish at home.
-Does your program's recruitment materials meet the language needs of the families in your community?
-Is this confirmed by your program's community assessment?
+However, most Head Start children who are dual language learners speak Spanish.
+Are your program’s recruitment materials language accessible for the families in your community?
+Is this confirmed by your program’s community assessment?

 For some programs, intensified recruitment efforts involve hiring a marketing consultant.
 Consultants provide additional expertise in enhancing outreach efforts and marketing services.